unixwzrd/unixwzrd.github.io/docs/publication/jekyll-site-tooling-blog-series.md

 Explain the template hierarchy first: project pages inherit the project layout, which inherits page and then default; default supplies the shared site shell.
 Trace how includes reuse project lookup, navigation, post filtering, list metadata, and pagination instead of copying presentation into each page.
 Use the existing template-dependency graph as a research aid, verifying its edges against current source before reuse.
 Then cover the metadata contract behind layouts, categories, content types, tags, images, dates, update notices, series fields, and audio.
 Explain why permissive YAML is not enough once multiple listings, taxonomies, feeds, comments, social metadata, and automated checks depend on those fields.

+Make front-matter extensibility an explicit reader takeaway: the Publisher adds site-specific keys, and Liquid includes, layouts, or plugins give those keys behavior.
+Use verified examples such as `series_order`, `update_notice` plus `last_modified_at`, `audio`, project `category`, and `short_link_basis`.
+A new key alone changes nothing; its consumers and checks make it part of the site's publishing contract.
+Distinguish topical `tags` from arbitrary custom front-matter keys.

+Part 3 can show that `header.html` includes a shared navigation template; leave the detailed dropdown ordering and its YAML/data sources to Part 5, where the reader can see a catalog edit reach both menus and page lists.

 This post should address the difference between current canonical validators and older scripts whose assumptions may have drifted.
 Do not hide conflicting validators; identify which path the build and CI actually enforce.

 **Hands-On 3A:** Run a frozen copy of the current tag-taxonomy plugin against invented posts.
 Show which tags and content types it rejects, and show that a missing series order still passes this particular check.
 The companion does not pretend the active plugin enforces a full front-matter schema.

 ### 4. Stable URLs in a Repository That Keeps Moving

 Explain the transition from title-derived project paths to required immutable `permalink_slug`, compatibility redirects, immutable `short_link_basis`, deterministic short URLs, and publication dates as part of canonical identity.
+The Publisher built short links for X/Twitter, Bluesky, and other character-limited social posts, keeping ownership of the addresses and redirects inside this Jekyll site instead of using an external shortener.
+A frozen basis can preserve a shared short address through a page-naming change; an old full-length URL still needs its own redirect.
+Put that motivation and control ahead of the hash mechanism.
 Show why a source file can move while a public URL and discussion identity must remain stable.
 Leave update-driven list ordering to Part 5.

 Use the permalink and short-link plugins, backfill script, redirect verifiers, and update-ordering documentation as the primary sources.
 Clearly separate canonical URLs, redirect paths, and social short links.

-**Possible Hands-On 4A:** Generate and verify deterministic short links without relying on a hosted shortening service.
+**Hands-On 4A:** Run a frozen copy of the current short-link module against invented posts to show a fixed basis surviving a source move, the source-path fallback changing, and a mismatched declared short URL failing.
+The exercise does not create Jekyll redirects or verify remote reachability.

 ### 5. From a YAML Project Catalog to a Project Publishing System

+Open by stepping back from the idea of a single blog stream.
+The site has Technology articles, Hands-On tutorials, series, a Parental Alienation section, a configured but currently hidden General section, an all-posts archive, and project-specific update blogs.
+These are different reader routes over posts and project data, not separate Jekyll installations.
+Show how a series has its own order and landing page, why Hands-On stays discoverable without flooding the Technology index, and how the archive crosses the boundaries.
+Do not describe General as a currently visible Blog-hub card.

 Make one new project the main narrative example: define it in the YAML catalog, generate its metadata and local card, scaffold its landing page and blog directories, then let shared Liquid consumers place it in project listings and navigation.
 Explain public, private, and undisplayed project choices as presentation states, with private repository links omitted and `none` entries filtered from the inspected lists.
 Do not describe these fields as access controls or assume they remove generated pages.
 Trace catalog order through generation to display.

+Give the dropdowns their own concrete scene. `header.html` includes `navigation.html`; the Projects dropdown keeps fixed "All Projects" first and then loops through generated projects whose visibility is not `none`.
+The generator reads the ordered `repositories` list in `repos.yml` and writes processed project data without sorting it, so moving an entry in the authored catalog can change its relative menu position after regeneration.
+The Projects page consumes the same generated list but displays private and public groups separately, preserving relative order within each group.
+Do not promise that a failed or skipped catalog entry appears anywhere.

+The Blog dropdown has fixed "Blog Home" and "All Posts" links, then visible sections in the order written in `blog_sections.yml`, then a fixed "Topics" link.
+The Blog hub uses those same visible section entries for cards and recent lists; `visible: false` removes a section from those views without removing its page or posts.
+The configured Series recent list currently selects the Local First AI series, while `/blog/series/` discovers all series landing pages; distinguish those two views.
+Series landing cards have their own `series_order`, and post lists have discovery sorting.
+A YAML edit changes the generated presentation on the next build; it is not a live database update in the reader's browser.
+Show how the Liquid includes and responsive dropdown styles turn those data choices into navigation without claiming every placement is controlled by one YAML file.

+Make the dedicated project blog a concrete payoff, not a footnote: `generate_project_files` creates `_posts` and `_drafts` under the project when scaffolding a new page, and `project.html` uses the project's category to show its updates through the shared blog list.
+The generated introduction is only a starter draft that needs the Publisher's editorial work.
+A catalog edit alone does not mean a finished article appears; the generator must run, the landing page may already exist, and content still has to be written and reviewed.

 Cover series metadata, main articles, lettered Hands-On companions, previous and next navigation, series landing pages, category separation, discovery lists, excerpts, and update-aware ordering.
 The story should focus on helping readers move coherently through related material while keeping tutorials out of the general Technology stream.

+Return to front matter as the connection between authored content and those views.
+One post can carry a category, project identity, series order, companion relationship, update notice, image, and optional audio.
+Show which values affect a single page and which reach menus, lists, feeds, or redirects; do not imply the current taxonomy validator enforces all of them.

 Extend the story to project publishing: repository configuration, fetched GitHub and OpenGraph metadata, manual overrides, cached images, generated cards, and scaffolded project files.
 Identify which values the author owns and which outputs the generator maintains.
 Use `fetch_og.py` and its tests as primary evidence without implying every build refreshes project data.
 The Publisher reports that GitHub thumbnail rate limiting motivated locally generated cards; use that as attributed engineering history.
 The implementation still fetches repository metadata and retains fallback image paths.
 Scaffolding runs from the main generator when the project landing page is absent; it is not an unconditional repair of every missing child file.
 The starter introduction is a draft-marked template requiring editorial work, not an automatically completed article.

 Use the complete `/blog/all/` archive to demonstrate reuse: source labels resolve through section/project data, page-size choices come from configuration, and ordinary links preserve pagination state in the URL.
 The archive uses the shared update-aware discovery sort; do not call it strictly ordered by original publication date.
 Explain the separate Technology index and its exclusion of series without implying a category or URL change.

-Include a data-flow diagram showing how authored metadata and generated project data reach landing pages, series indexes, navigation, and discovery lists.
-Explain publication order, series order, and update-driven discovery as separate decisions.
+Include a data-flow diagram with two input paths: `repos.yml → fetch_og.py → github_projects.yml → Projects dropdown/page/project blog`, and `blog_sections.yml → Blog dropdown/hub/recent lists`.
+Add separate labels for `series_order` and update-driven discovery sorting.
+Explain publication order, project catalog order, grouped display order, section order, series order, and update-driven discovery as separate decisions.
 Treat Pagefind search as a bounded subsection: the local wrapper invokes indexing, but the inspected deployment workflow does not.
 Resolve that evidence gap before claiming production search works.
 Avoid presenting Liquid conventions as universally applicable outside this site.

 **Possible Hands-On 5A:** Combine invented repository metadata and manual overrides into a project card without network access.